-- GPA of 3.5

-- · GRE scores

 - OREs (and TOEFLs, if international)

-- Letters of recommendation (3)
+- · Letters of recommendation (3)

-- Articulation of research interests, career goals and insight into important issues in the profession in essays
+- · Articulation of research interests, career goals, and insight into important issues in the profession in essays

 - · Professional accomplishments

 - · Fit with faculty research interests and expertise

 The PhD curriculum requires 49.0 quarter credits of course work plus comprehensive examination and dissertation completion.
 Of the 49.0 credits, 15.0 credits are required interdisciplinary courses, and 21.0 credits in nursing science.
 In addition, there are three elective courses that form the student's field of concentration related to their dissertation research.
 These elective courses can be taken anywhere within the university but must be approved by the student's advisor and the Doctoral Curriculum Committee in advance of taking these courses.
-The student files a plan of Study outlining these courses in the winter of the first year which is approved by the Curriculum Committee.
+The student files a plan of study outlining these courses in the winter of the first year which is approved by the Curriculum Committee.

-NURS 800 Theoretical Foundations of Nursing Inquiry 1 3.0 NURS 801 Theoretical Foundations of Nursing Inquiry II 3.0 NURS 803 Doctoral Seminar: Scientific Integrity 1.0 NURS 804 Doctoral Seminar: Creating Intellectual Community 1.0 NURS 805 Doctoral Seminar: Grantsmanship 1.0 NURS 806 Scientific Appraisal and Knowledge Development 3.0 NURS 819 Qualitative Research Methods in Nursing Inquiry 3.0 NURS 820 The Science of Therapeutics 3.0 RSCH 759 Foundations of Biostatistics 3.0 RSCH 770 Foundations in Research Methods 3.0 RSCH 811 Intermediate Biostatistics 3.0 RSCH 812 Interpretation of Data 3.0 RSCH 813 Measurement Theory in Healthcare 3.0 Required Research Apprenticeship (total of 3 credits)
+Required Courses NURS 800 Theoretical Foundations of Nursing Inquiry 1 3.0 NURS 801 Theoretical Foundations of Nursing Inquiry II 3.0 NURS 803 Doctoral Seminar: Scientific Integrity 1.0 NURS 804 Doctoral Seminar: Creating Intellectual Community 1.0 NURS 805 Doctoral Seminar: Grantsmanship 1.0 NURS 806 Scientific Appraisal and Knowledge Development 3.0 NURS 819 Qualitative Research Methods in Nursing Inquiry 3.0 NURS 820 The Science of Therapeutics 3.0 RSCH 759 Foundations of Biostatistics 3.0 RSCH 770 Foundations in Research Methods 3.0 RSCH 811 Intermediate Biostatistics 3.0 RSCH 812 Interpretation of Data 3.0 RSCH 813 Measurement Theory in Healthcare 3.0 Required Research Apprenticeship (total of 3 credits) 3.0 NURS 850 Research Apprenticeship (Must be repeated 2 times) Dissertation Research (minimum of 4 credits) 4.0 NURS 989 Dissertation (May be repeated up to 7 times) Electives 9.0 NURS 860 Integration of Genetics/Genomics in a Research Agenda NURS 861 Interdisciplinary Approaches in Aging Research NURS 862 Reproductive Epidemiology NURS 863 Mixed-Methods Research